hashicorp/go-dbw/docs/README_LOCKS.md

 # Optimistic locking for write operations
 [![Go Reference](https://pkg.go.dev/badge/github.com/hashicorp/go-dbw.svg)](https://pkg.go.dev/github.com/hashicorp/go-dbw)

-`dbw` provides the `dbw.WithVersion(...)` option for write operations to enable an optimistic locking pattern.
-Using this pattern, the caller must first read a resource from the database and get it's version.
+`dbw` provides the [dbw.WithVersion(...)](https://pkg.go.dev/github.com/hashicorp/go-dbw#WithVersion) option for write operations to enable an optimistic locking pattern.
+Using this pattern, the caller must first read a resource from the database and get its version.
 Then the caller passes the version in with the write operation and the operation will fail if another caller has updated the resource's version in the meantime.